• Heritage River Birch displaying graceful multi-stem form, light shade canopy, and layered branching in an open garden.

-• Heritage River Birch trees
+• Close-up of Heritage River Birch textured peeling bark.

-• dura heat birch tree green leaves close up
+• Heritage River Birch tree green leaves

 Images Depict Mature Plants